-As education continues to evolve, the California Association of Latino Superintendents and Administrators (CALSA) and F3 Education Awards Program have reaffirmed our commitment to academic excellence.
-Together we have created an annual essay contest awarding five education awards of $1,000 each for high school students.
+To affirm our commitment to academic excellence, the California Association of Latino Superintendents and Administrators (CALSA) and F3 Education Awards Program have created an annual essay contest awarding five education awards of $1,000 each for high school students.

 ELIGIBILITY: Eligibility for the education awards is reserved exclusively for seniors attending a public high school in California and planning to attend a community college or a four-year university upon graduation in June 2016.